-which is the Euclidean distance metric with negative sign.
-Since $\boldsymbol{w}$ is imaginary, the first term becomes positive when squared, yielding the standard timelike Minkowski metric.
+(As elsewhere, imaginary quantities are in bold.)
+The alternate formulation of the Minkowski metric then becomes corresponding to the distance metric for Euclidean 4-space.
+Since \boldsymbol{w} is imaginary, the first term becomes negative when squared, yielding the spacelike metric for Minkowski spacetime.
 This procedure later led to the so called Euclideanization of spacetime.
-According to this scheme, the time coordinate is "rotated" on the complex plane into $\boldsymbol{\tau} = \mathbf{i}t$ , where $\boldsymbol{\tau}$ is known as "imaginary time" [8].
+According to this scheme, the time coordinate is "rotated" on the complex plane into $\boldsymbol{\tau} = \boldsymbol{i}t$, where $\boldsymbol{\tau}$ is known as "imaginary time" [8].
 This scheme has been particularly successful in providing consistent solutions within the context of Richard Feynman's "sum over histories" or "path integral" formulation of quantum mechanics, as Stephen Hawking explains: [9]